jose-navarro/workflowmaker/README.md

       saved.
 Otherwise, the launcher below will stop working.

    * *image_processing_launcher.xml*.
 As stated above, workflows are just templates defining how to process some date.
-With a launcher, it IS possible to give values to parameters, names to files and paths to the folders where these reside.
+With a launcher, it is possible to give values to parameters, names to files and paths to the folders where these reside.
 This launcher corresponds to the workflow and toolkit above; it includes values for all the said items.
-      If you want to use it, make sure that you change the paths to files are stored (for both input and output) and that the input files stated by the laucher actually reside in the folders indicated.
-In other words, this file must be modified using WorkflowEditor to make the appropriate (folder paths) changes.
+      If you want to use it, make sure that you change the paths where files are stored (that is, the paths to *repositories* for both input and output files) and that the input files stated by the laucher actually reside in the folders indicated.
+In other words, this file must be modified using WorkflowLauncher to make the appropriate (folder paths) changes.

-4. Use WorkflowEditor to play with image_processing_workflow.xml; running WorkflowLauncher to provide the appropriate values for the paths where your input and output folders stay and create the script to run the workflow.
-Open a command line and run said workflow.
+4. Use WorkflowEditor to play with image_processing_workflow.xml; then, switch to WorkflowLauncher to provide the appropriate values for the paths where your input and output folders stay and create the script to run the workflow.
+Open a command line and run said script.

 Of course, it is possible to design other workflows than the one included with the sample; and then, it is possible to create the corresponding launcher